 In this card game, each player starts with a hand of three dessert cards while three guest cards are placed in the center of the table; each dessert card shows 1-3 tastes that it satisfies, such as chocolate, fruit, or pastry, while the guest cards show what they crave as well as what they refuse to eat.
 On a turn, you draw a dessert card, add a guest card to the table from the deck, then take one of three actions:

 Serve (and claim) one or two guests by discarding one or more dessert cards to give them what they want (while avoiding what they don't want); if you give a guest their favorite item, you get tipped with an extra dessert card.
-Draw one more dessert card.
-Dump as many dessert cards as you want, then drawing that many cards from the deck.

 At the end of your turn, discard guests from the table so that only one guest of each "suit" is still waiting to be served — but the guest heading out the door (on top of the discard pile) can still be claimed by any waiter.
 If at any time you've served three guests of the same suit or five guests of different suits, then you win!